Two-sided homological properties of special and one-relator monoids: Two-sided homological finiteness properties of special monoids

 \begin{theorem}[Theorem~B] Every one-relator monoid of the form $\langle A \mid r=1 \rangle$ is of type bi-$\FP_\infty$.
 Moreover, if $r$ is not a proper power then the one-relator monoid has Hochschild cohomological dimension at most $2$, while if $r$ is a proper power then the monoid has infinite Hochschild cohomological dimension. \end{theorem} \begin{proof} Let $M= \langle A \mid r=1 \rangle$.
 The group of units $G$ of $M$ is a one-relator group by Adjan's theorem~\cite[Lemma 96]{Adjan1966} and hence the group $G$ is of type $\FP_\infty$ by Lyndon's Identity Theorem~\cite{Lyndon1950}.
 Now applying Theorem~\ref{thm:main:special:monoids2}(i) we deduce that $M$ is of type bi-$\FP_\infty$.

-For the second statement, if $r$ is not a proper power then the group of units $G$ will be (see e.g.~\cite[Lemma~3.18]{GraySteinbergDocumenta}) a torsion-free one-relator group.
+For the second statement, if $r$ is not a proper power then the group of units $G$ will be a torsion-free one-relator group (see e.g.~\cite[Lemma~3.18]{GraySteinbergDocumenta}).
 Then Lyndon's results~\cite{Lyndon1950} imply that $G$ has cohomological dimension at most 2, which implies the same for the Hochschild cohomological dimension of $M$ by Theorem~\ref{thm:main:special:monoids2}(ii).

 If $r$ is a proper power then $G$ has torsion and hence infinite cohomological dimension.
 Therefore $M$ has infinite Hochschild cohomological dimension by Theorem~\ref{thm:main:special:monoids2}(ii). \end{proof}